Schell Brewery Letterbox

 Part of the New Ulm Series - Click here for more information

 Yet another attraction of New Ulm which you don't want to miss is the Schell Brewery along with the Schell mansion and beer gardens.
 If you enter the town on the east end, you can not miss the signs directing you there.
 You can read about the history of America's second oldest family-owned brewery at their website, and learn more about the mansion and gardens.
-You might also want to note the times that there are brewery tours, which will also afford you the opportunity to sample some of their beers (you may have to email them for

-the current info).
+You might also want to note the times that there are brewery tours, which will also afford you the opportunity to sample some of their beers (you may have to email them for the current info).
 Although they do not sell their product on site, any number of liquor stores in New Ulm carry whatever is in season.
 (Note: If you intend to take some home, and you have a long trip back home, you might wish to bring a cooler and ice.
 Some of their beer is un-pasteurized and needs to be kept cold.
 Also, you can bottle your own 1919 Root Beer for the kids right from the tap at the liquor stores, but that is best kept cold too.)

 The Schell Brewery property lies right up against Flandrau State Park.
-At one point during my college life, I either hiked from the beer gardens into Flandrau or from Flandrau into the beer gardens.
-Unfortunately, I don't remember which and I couldn't figure out how I did it while I was in the area.
-(This is due to age, not the consumption of Schell's! : - ) ) My original plan was to hide the box in Flandrau and give you two ways to get to the box - one from Flandrau and one from Schell's.
+At one point during my college life, I hiked from the college, through Flandrau, and found myself in the Schell beer garden.
+Unfortunately, I couldn't figure out how I did it while I was in the area when I hid the box.
+(This is due to age, not the consumption of Schells! :-) ) My original plan was to hide the box in Flandrau and give you two ways to get to the box - one from Flandrau and one from Schells.
 Although I did receive confirmation from the park staff that there is an un-maintained trail connecting the two, I first tried to find it from Flandrau without success.
-When I tried to find it from Schell's, I was thwarted by new construction at the brewery.
-Maybe once the construction is over, enterprising letterboxers could give the Schell's to Flandrau route a try.
-You should be able to determine where to go from the following clues and a park trail map.
+When I tried to find it from Schells, I was thwarted by new construction at the brewery in 2005.
+When I returned in 2013, I was able to park at Schells and find a route to the box from Shells.
+(I was also very happy to find the box in good condition!)
+You now have the choice to use either of the clues below to find the box.

 Before you set out read the waiver of responsibility and disclaimer.